pikapi-pi/HeMiCoRe/README.md

 # A hypergraph-based model for tumor prognosis using local and global information fusion on H&E-stained histology images
-This repo is the PyTorch implementation for the HeMiCoRe described in the paper "A hypergraph-based model for tumor prognosis using local and global information fusion on H&E-stained histology images".
+This repo is the PyTorch implementation for the HeMiCoRe described in the paper "A hypergraph-based model for tumor prognosis using local and global information fusion on H&E-stained histology images", which has been published on Medical Image Analysis (https://doi.org/10.1016/j.media.2026.103991).

 ## Folder structures